envico801/project-guidelines/anki/README.md

 }
 ```

-Q:: What are some important HTTP status codes to use in API responses, and what do they indicate?
+Q:: What are key HTTP status codes to use in API responses, and what do they indicate?

 ###### ID113

-A:: Some important HTTP status codes include:
+A:: Important HTTP status codes include:

-> `200 OK` response represents success for `GET`, `PUT` or `POST` requests.
+- **200 OK**: Success for `GET`, `PUT`, or `POST` requests.

-> `201 Created` for when a new instance is created.
-Creating a new instance, using `POST` method returns `201` status code.
+- **201 Created**: Indicates a new resource was successfully created (used with `POST`).

-> `204 No Content` response represents success but there is no content to be sent in the response.
-Use it when `DELETE` operation succeeds.
+- **204 No Content**: Success with no content to send in the response (common for successful `DELETE`).

-> `304 Not Modified` response is to minimize information transfer when the recipient already has cached representations.
+- **304 Not Modified**: Used to reduce data transfer when the recipient has a cached version.

-> `400 Bad Request` for when the request was not processed, as the server could not understand what the client is asking for.
+- **400 Bad Request**: The request could not be processed due to client error.

-> `401 Unauthorized` for when the request lacks valid credentials and it should re-request with the required credentials.
+- **401 Unauthorized**: Request lacks valid credentials; should prompt re-authentication.

-> `403 Forbidden` means the server understood the request but refuses to authorize it.
+- **403 Forbidden**: The server understood the request but refuses authorization.

-> `404 Not Found` indicates that the requested resource was not found.
+- **404 Not Found**: Indicates the requested resource does not exist.

-> `500 Internal Server Error` indicates that the request is valid, but the server could not fulfill it due to some unexpected condition.
+- **500 Internal Server Error**: A valid request could not be fulfilled due to server issues.

-Q:: How can you limit the amount of data returned in an API response?
+Q:: How can data returned in an API response be limited?

 ###### ID114

-A:: Use a fields query parameter that takes a comma-separated list of fields to include.
+A:: Use a **fields query parameter** to specify a comma-separated list of fields to include.
 For example:

 ```
 GET /students?fields=id,name,age,class
 ```

-Q:: (Cloze) When designing APIs, it's recommended to provide {{c1::total numbers of resources}} in your response and accept {{c2::limit}} and {{c3::offset}} parameters for {{c4::pagination}}.
+Q:: (Cloze) In API design, it’s recommended to provide {{c1::total numbers of resources}} in your response and to accept {{c2::limit}} and {{c3::offset}} parameters for {{c4::pagination}}.

 ###### ID115

-A:: (Cloze) Additionally, filtering and sorting don't need to be supported from the start for all resources, but should be documented for resources that offer these features.
+A:: (Cloze) For resources that support filtering and sorting, document these capabilities, although they need not be available for all resources at the start.

 Q:: Why is it important to use common HTTP status codes in API responses?